 Most concerts consist of eight to ten dance works selected by adjudication.
-Dances submitted for adjudication must be completed works and should be presented to the Adjudication Committee as such.
+Dances submitted for adjudication must be completed works.
 Costumes and makeup, if integral to the piece, should be worn at the adjudication.
 All dancers must be present, and choreographers are responsible for providing the recorded music (if applicable), as well as any necessary props.

 Adjudication, while strongly encouraged, is not required for beginning choreography students.
-Advanced choreography students (Choreography III and IV) are encouraged to adjudicate dances, as well as those enrolled in Independent Choreography Projects (DANC:4991).
+Advanced choreography students (Choreography III and IV) are encouraged to adjudicate dances, as are those enrolled in Independent Choreography Projects (DANC:4991).